Still have questions? Leave a comment

 Writers like Anton Chekhov, O. Henry, Alice Munro, and Tobias Wolff are all big names in the short story genre.
 Ever wonder how these writers craft such remarkable stories?
 They are the true masters at combining the five elements of a short story: plot, character, setting, conflict, and theme.

 These five elements make short stories the best starting point for novice writers.
 They’re short and fairly simple, so the writer can focus on the plot, character, and theme.
 Short stories also allow writers to see their writing flourish as a piece of fiction— a great confidence boost!
+Additionally, short stories serve as an excellent training ground for new writers, helping them develop unique skills and methods specific to this literary form.

 If you wish to write stories worth publishing, you must understand the characteristics of a short story.
 To help you get there, we have shared these five short story elements in this blog.